Why self-reliance is the key to safe hiking

 Tips for becoming a self-reliant hiker

-3. Embrace the “what ifs”: Before every hike, ask yourself, “What could go wrong?” and plan for those scenarios.
+3. Embrace the “what ifs”: Before every hike, ask “What could go wrong?” and plan for those scenarios.
 What if the weather changes?
 What if I get injured?
 What if I get lost?
-Having answers to these questions can make the difference between a minor inconvenience and a major disaster.
+Having answers to these questions can be the difference between an inconvenience and an emergency.

-Plan your hike map and compass
+Plan your hike with map and compass

-Cross-check your route: Beyond the blue line
+Cross-check your route: beyond the blue line

 Here’s how to diversify your trail intel